jd-ads-data/jd-mta/README.md

 # JD-MTA: Causally Driven Incremental Multi Touch Attribution Using a Recurrent Neural Network
-The repository contains the source code in **TensorFlow** for the implementation of the framework proposed in our paper:
+The repository contains sample code in **TensorFlow** for a simulation that implements MTA framework proposed in our paper:
 >[Causally Driven Incremental Multi Touch Attribution Using a Recurrent Neural Network](https://arxiv.org/abs/1902.00215)
 >Ruihuan Du, Yu Zhong, Harikesh Nair, Bo Cui, Ruyang Shou
 >Preprint 2019

 ### Introduction

-The source code is in the `python_tf/` folder.
-We also provide a simulation data in tfrecord format, which can be found in `data/` filder.
-The function of each python scripts in the repository is listed in the following table.
+The code is in the `python_tf/` folder.
+The simulation data in provided tfrecord format, and in the `data/` filder.
+The function of each python script in the repository is listed in the table below.

 | Script Path | Function |
 |--- | --- |